msanvarov/nest-rest-typeorm-boilerplate/README.md

 #### Non Docker

+- Please make sure to have [Node.js](https://nodejs.org/en/download/) (16+) locally by downloading the Javascript runtime via `brew`, `choco`, or `apt-get`.

-- Please make sure to have MYSQL locally by utilizing a web server stack [XAMPP](https://www.apachefriends.org/).
+- Please make sure to have MYSQL locally by deploying a web server stack like [XAMPP](https://www.apachefriends.org/).
 The control panel can then trigger MYSQL to start on localhost.
-MYSQL can be downloaded independently using `brew`, `choco`, or `apt-get`.
+MYSQL can be downloaded standalone via `brew`, `choco`, or `apt-get`.

 #### Docker 🐳

-- Please make sure to have docker desktop setup on any preferred operating system to quickly compose the required dependencies.
+- Please make sure to have [Docker Desktop](https://www.docker.com/products/docker-desktop/) operational to quickly compose the required dependencies.
 Then follow the docker procedure outlined below.

-**Note**: Docker Desktop comes free on both Mac and Windows, but it only works with Windows 10 Pro.
-A workaround is to get [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) which will bypass the Windows 10 Pro prerequisite by executing in a VM.

 ---